-PSY 311 Personality Theory (3)
+PSY 311 (W) Personality Theory (3)

-This beginning course in the clinical sequence explains personality functioning from perspectives of Freudian psychoanalysis, biophysiology, humanism, and behaviorism.
+This course explains personality functioning from perspectives of Freudian psychoanalysis, biophysiology, humanism, and behaviorism.
 Emphasis is also placed on the formation and development of personality orientations and disorders.
 Prerequisite: PSY 100.

-PSY 312 Psychopathology (3)
+PSY 312 Psychopathology

-This second course in the clinical sequence lays the groundwork for an understanding of psychological disorders.
+This course lays the groundwork for an understanding of psychological disorders.
 The causes, symptoms, and treatment of the various disorders will be presented.
 Pharmacological interventions will also be discussed.
 Prerequisites: PSY 100 and Junior standing or above.

-PSY 315 Fundamentals of (3) Counseling
+PSY 315 Counseling Techniques (3)